Tuesday, 3 August 2021

 I, as someone who has loved and watched MND so many times, wondered how on earth they would make the transition from fear and oppression to the light-hearted comedy, how Hippolyta and Theseus would transform into Titania and Oberon.
 To see how - and it really is remarkable - you can subscribe to National Theatre at Home for a reasonable rate to see this play (until, I believe, Midsummer Day 2022), and a couple of dozen other National Theatre productions.
 Different recordings are added each month, and the beauty of the service is that you can return to productions time and time again - which is how I made most of my realisations about this MND, including the key to transitioning out of the rather terrifying and wildly creepy first scene: consent.

 I believe the word "consent" is only mentioned in the first scene where Hermia refuses to marry Demetrius.
 However the reason, we can relax and laugh is that, time and time again, there is a act of consent.
 My favourite is the rather adorable moment when Bottom (Hammad Animashaun) agrees to go off with Oberon, but it needs to be seen to be appreciated.
 See it.
-See the other National Theatre production available online.
+See the other National Theatre productions available online.
 (They do need to make more comedies available; we're still in the midst of a ruddy pandemic.)

 Meanwhile, I may ruminate on "In the Bleak Midwinter", and how I think we really should sing it at Candlemas, which actually is the middle of winter.